 Handy hint for the Champagne Pool – Wai-o-tapu

-At 10.15 am daily the Lady Knox Geyser is erupts 10-20 metres in height.
-Visitors can view this spectacular sight and learn more about it in a natural setting.
-If you’re not interested in this “show”, head to the nearby “Champagne Pool”.
-You’ll may get this one to yourself, as most tourists go to the Lady Knox show.
+At 10.15 am daily the Lady Knox Geyser erupts 10-20 metres in height.
+Now you can view this spectacular sight and learn more about it in a natural setting.
+If you’re not interested, then I’d suggest you head off to the nearby “Champagne Pool”.
+Interestingly enough, you may get this one all to yourself – most tourists go to the Lady Knox show.

-Waimangu means ‘black water’ in Māori and encompasses Lake Rotomahana, the former site of the Pink and White Terraces.
-It also covers the location of the Waimangu Geyser.
-The area contains Frying Pan Lake, the largest hot spring in the world.
-Also here is the usually pale blue Inferno Crater Lake.
+Waimangu means ‘black water’ in Māori and it encompasses Lake Rotomahana, the former site of the Pink and White Terraces.
+This is also the location of the Waimangu Geyser.
+The largest hot water Spring in the world can be found here.
+And it won’t come as any surprise to learn that it is called Frying Pan Lake.
+There’s also a very unusual pale blue Inferno Crater Lake here.

 Travelling between Rotorua and Taupo – Orakei Korako

-The lowest terrace at Orakei Korako is the jade-green Emerald Terrace, the largest of its kind in New Zealand.
-With up to 35 active geysers, Orakei Korako remains the largest geyser field in New Zealand.
+The lowest terrace at Orakei Korako is the jade-green Emerald Terrace.
+This is the largest of its kind in New Zealand, with up to 35 active geysers.
+Orakei Korako remains the largest geyser field in New Zealand.
 The most famous of these is the Diamond Geyser, whose random eruptions eject boiling water as high as nine metres.

 Scenic flight with landing on White Island:

 Sitting 48 km offshore, White Island (Whakāri) is New Zealand’s most active cone volcano.
 About 70 percent of the volcano is under the sea, making this massive volcanic structure the largest in New Zealand.
 White Island became a private scenic reserve in 1953.
 Daily tours allow more than 10,000 people to visit every year.
 Take a helicopter flight ex Rotorua and do the return journey in 3 hours.
-GeoNet monitors volcanic activity and visits the island around 10 times a year.
+This really is a must-do if you’re looking for something truly magical.